 Experienced child support attorneys serving Fairfax, VA and surrounding areas

 Children are entitled to financial support, regardless of whether their parents are married or not.
 In many respects, child support should be a fairly simple issue to resolve as the Virginia Code sets forth a mathematical formula to calculate the appropriate sum.
 However, as is common in most areas of Family Law, making those calculations requires communication between the parties and agreement about basic things like how much money each party is making.
-The child support attorneys at Leary Porter Law understand that sometimes even the easy things are hard, and we work with our clients to make sure their priorities and needs are met.
+The child support attorneys at Leary Law understand that sometimes even the easy things are hard, and we work with our clients to make sure their priorities and needs are met.

 Who Pays Child Support?
 How Much Will Child Support Cost?